 Like many of you, I buy a lot of stuff — including electronics equipment — online.
 But I’ll still go to bricks & mortar stores from time to time, including my local Best Buy.
 I know that anything I can find inside a Best Buy store (and then some) can be bought online.
 Yet I still venture out and visit those stores.
 Why?
 And what does this have to do with your business?
 Watch this video for the answers.

-Something’s new.
-Something’s changed.
-It’s the latest greatest.
-You know they say in technology: if it works it’s obsolete.
-But what I learn every time I go in there is that the world keeps moving forward.
-It keeps advancing and whether we like it or not the things that are changing are impacting our lives and we have to learn to adapt.
-And if we don’t adapt we’re going to be pretty miserable people.
+What I learn every time I go in there is that the world keeps moving forward; it keeps advancing.
+Whether we like it or not, the things that are changing are impacting our lives, and we have to learn to adapt.
+If we don’t adapt, we’re going to be pretty miserable people.

-You know the consumer’s not staying the same.
-They’re continuing to change, They have higher levels of expectation, they don’t care about your priorities, they don’t care about your budgets.
-They care about the service that you provide.
-They care about the engagement that you have with them.
+Let me ask you, are you adapting to your consumer?
+The consumer’s not staying the same; they’re continuing to change; they have higher levels of expectation; they don’t care about your priorities; they don’t care about your budget; they care about the service that you provide; they care about the engagement that you have with them.

 Now, speaking of that, one of the reasons that I will go to a big box store or to a retail store rather than online sometimes is because of the engagement.
 There’s advantages of Amazon and all the other online processes that you can go through to buy stuff, which I do, but there’s also that personal engagement.
 Sometimes I need somebody to help me, guide me and answer some questions, so that I don’t feel like I’m making this decision about some new technology or something different that they can help me understand it and if it will meet my needs.